Armenian Economic Association

 The purpose of the workshop is to discuss fundamental concepts and provide an overview of the key models most frequently used in

 measuring market risk.
 This is done in an environment particularly suited for building such models, namely using the software

-fully functional interactive lecture notes written in Mathematica that they can later use to further explore these topics and continue
+functional interactive lecture notes written in Mathematica that they can later use to further explore these topics and continue learning

 The workshop plans to cover most of the following topics: